2003 TD Waterhouse Cup

 The 2003 TD Waterhouse Cup was a men's tennis tournament played on outdoor hard courts at the Hamlet Golf and Country Club in Jericho, New York in the United States and was part of the International Series of the 2003 ATP Tour.
 The tournament ran from August 18 through August 24, 2003.
-Paradorn Srichaphan won the singles title.
+First-seeded Paradorn Srichaphan won his second consecutive singles title at the event.